sihensel/c/docs.md

 # The C Programming Language

-Continue with p.58 Decision Making
+Continue with p.85 Functions

 ## Setup

-Any file with the `.c` extension is a C-file.
-C files have to be compiled to run.
-This can be done with `cc` or `gcc`.
+Any file with the `.c` extension is a C-file and can be compiled with `cc` or `gcc`.
 ```sh
 cc -o output file.c
 cc -o output file1.c file2.c    # to compile multiple files